dortania/OpenCore-Install-Guide/troubleshooting/kernel-debugging.md

 # Kernel Debugging

-This section will go a bit deeper into the troubleshooting hole, specifically focussing on more low level debugging with serial and proper logging
+This section will go a bit deeper into the troubleshooting rabbit hole, specifically focussing on more low level debugging with serial and proper logging.

 ## Serial Setup

 While optional, serial can be super helpful in grabbing all the important info flooding your PC.
-It's also the only way to properly log super early kernel panics(such as `[EB|#LOG:EXITBS:START]`)
+It's also the only way to properly log super early kernel panics(such as things right after `[EB|#LOG:EXITBS:START]`)

 For this setup, you'll need a few things: